tldr-pages/tldr/pages/common/topydo.md

 # topydo

-> A powerful todo list application using the todo.txt format.
+> A todo list application that uses the todo.txt format.
 > More information: <https://github.com/topydo/topydo>.

 - Add todo to the project "tldr" and the context "github":